[ Updated 6/11/2017 to add information about maximum clip limits in FCP X. Updated 3/8/2020 with further thoughts on clip limits and RAM. ]

 Here’s an article that discusses trashing preferences in more detail.

-Like all video editing software, Final Cut Pro X needs lots of free space on your hard disk to operate efficiently.
+Like all video editing software, Final Cut Pro X needs lots of free space on your storage to operate efficiently.
 I strongly recommend ALL your hard disks contain at least 20% free space.

 The reason this is important is that if your hard disk runs out of free space during editing, your library file can become corrupted.
 This principally applies to the hard disk where the library is stored, but if the boot disk gets too full, that can cause problems as well.